-- Are looking for innovative ways to advance food systems, gender equity, and economic, health, and/or social protection policies, but are missing data on diet quality. - Are interested in progressing innovations, policies, and projects in relation to nutrition and NCDs, but are held back by an absence of data on diet quality. - Are interested in measuring diets in relation to policies or interventions in other sectors (e.g. agriculture, food security and food systems, the environment, social protection, education, etc.). - Want to collect dietary data more frequently (e.g. annually, rather than every 5-10 years, as is often the case with large-scale quantitative dietary surveys). - Want to measure both the healthy and unhealthy components of diets. - Are looking for a low-burden dietary data collection approach where the interview takes only 10-20 minutes. - Want a tool that automatically tabulates the results and does not require any post-fieldwork data entry, thus reducing the time required between data collection and results. - Are interested in performing population-level assessments of diet quality, tracking population-level changes over time, conducting within and cross-country comparisons of diet quality, and tracking population-level changes in response to programmatic and policy interventions, amongst other uses. - Are interested in rigorous innovation and advancing the field of dietary assessment.
+- $(\rightarrow)$ quality. $(\rightarrow)$ social protection, education, etc.). $\rightarrow$ Want to measure both the healthy and unhealthy components of diets. interview takes only 10-20 minutes. collection and results. - assessment.

+Are looking for innovative ways to advance food systems, gender equity, and economic, health, and/or social protection policies, but are missing data on diet 27

+Are interested in progressing innovations, policies, and projects in relation to nutrition and NCDs, but are held back by an absence of data on diet quality.

+Are interested in measuring diets in relation to policies or interventions in other sectors (e.g. agriculture, food security and food systems, the environment,

+Want to collect dietary data more frequently (e.g. annually, rather than every 5-10 years, as is often the case with large-scale quantitative dietary surveys).

+Are looking for a low-burden dietary data collection approach where the

+Want a tool that automatically tabulates the results and does not require any post-fieldwork data entry, thus reducing the time required between data

+Are interested in performing population-level assessments of diet quality, tracking population-level changes over time, conducting within and crosscountry comparisons of diet quality, and tracking population-level changes in response to programmatic and policy interventions, amongst other uses.

+Are interested in rigorous innovation and advancing the field of dietary